 The MasterComp is a 64-bit only plugin available as VST, RTAS, and AAX for Windows; or AU, AAX, RTAS, VST for Mac.

 This useful plugin can look old-fashioned but delivers incredible compression and is a worthy addition to any producer’s toolkit.
 The fact it also comes with a MicroComp version focused on mixing applications makes it worth the money.
 If a soft analog texture is what you’re after, this plugin’s for you.

 Cytomic’s The Glue emulates the SSL-style bus compressor sound adding a few extra controls.

 The SSL-style is a very famous compression technique that attempts at gluing a mix using the mixing desk’s bus compressor.
 In comes The Glue, a clear-sounding plugin that adds subtle, textured compression to your master track.
 Offering extra tricks not present in the original hardware, Cytomic’s plugin has an advantage over other SSL emulations.

-- Range: This control limits the amount of compression without considering the threshold value.
+This control limits the amount of compression without considering the threshold value.

-- Ext In: This allows the compressor to work on the whole frequency spectrum.
+This allows the compressor to work on the whole frequency spectrum.
 Disengage this button, and the side chain knob will become a high-pass filter that can help bring presence to the lower frequencies.

-- Presets: The Glue is a mastering compressor, but you can also use it during mixing.
+The Glue is a mastering compressor, but you can also use it during mixing.
 It comes packed with several presets for drums, bass, guitars, strings, keys, lead and backing vocals, sidechain, and mastering.
 These are very helpful when you need a hand to find a starting point for your compression.
 You can later fine-tune these presets into something that precisely fits your track.